RicardoIT-Web/diners-3star-restaurant/README.md

 [User Story #10](https://github.com/RicardoIT-Web/diners-3star-restaurant/issues/10) As an authenticated User I can click on the navbar and select "Bookings" so that I can book a table.

-# Existing Features
+# Backend Features

-## The Restaurant app

 This project is built using Django, adopting the MVT (Models-Views-Templates) methodology.
-The restaurant app which contains the MVT structure to make this site an interactive has two main models:
+The restaurant app which contains the MVT architechture to make this site interactive has three main models:

-* The Table Model
+### The Table Model

 The Table model is created to provide the restaurant with a more flexible approach of managing tables pending customer demand.
 As an example, in the winter months the outside tables might be moved indoors as the demand for outdoor space might be reduced or eliminated.
 This model provides an administrator with the functionality to be able to do just that.

 ![The Table Model](/media/images/table_management_admin_img.jpg)

-* The Booking Model
+### The Booking Model

-The booking model allows bothe the site administrator and the User to make a booking.
+The booking model allows both the site administrator and the User to make a booking.
 The booking form requires that a table is selected, the number of guests attending, the date of the reservation, a start time and an end time.
 The form also contains a comments section to allow both the admin and the User to provide any comments such as any dietry restriction or perhaps raise any questions.

 #### Admin view
 ![The Booking Model](/media/images/admin_booking_form.jpg)